Posted on December 1, 2013

 Hawaii: Hawaii courts, like those in Connecticut, will generally find that a local ordinance is preempted when it addresses an area the state has intended to regulate exclusively and uniformly, and/or when it conflicts with state law.11 The Law Center is not aware of any published case interpreting the extent of local authority to regulate firearms and ammunition in Hawaii.
 In the absence of any contrary authority, it appears that local governments have broad authority to regulate firearms and ammunition unless there is a conflict with state law.

-New Jersey: New Jersey municipalities enjoy express authority to regulate and prohibit the sale and use of firearms.19 However, local governments may not enact regulation that conflicts with any policy of the state.20 In the absence of a conflict, local governments appear to have broad authority to regulate firearms and ammunition, and at least in one area of firearms regulation, are authorized to enact local laws that are stricter than state laws addressing the same subject.21 In a case upholding a local firearms discharge ordinance, the New Jersey Supreme Court concluded that a state law regulating hunting was not intended to preempt a stricter local law.22
+New Jersey: New Jersey municipalities enjoy express authority to regulate and prohibit the sale and use of firearms.15 However, local governments may not enact regulation that conflicts with any policy of the state.16 In the absence of a conflict, local governments appear to have broad authority to regulate firearms and ammunition, and at least in one area of firearms regulation, are authorized to enact local laws that are stricter than state laws addressing the same subject.17 In a case upholding a local firearms discharge ordinance, the New Jersey Supreme Court concluded that a state law regulating hunting was not intended to preempt a stricter local law.18

-New York: New York courts use a test to evaluate preemption challenges which is similar to many of those described above – a local law may not conflict with a state law or regulate in an area that is occupied by the state.23 New York courts have not found that the state has preempted the broad field of firearms and ammunition regulation.
-Courts have upheld several local firearms laws against preemption challenges and have found that the state has intended to occupy only limited areas of firearms regulation.24 Thus, local governments in New York appear to have broad authority to regulate firearms and ammunition absent conflict with state law.
+New York: New York courts use a test to evaluate preemption challenges which is similar to many of those described above – a local law may not conflict with a state law or regulate in an area that is occupied by the state.19 New York courts have not found that the state has preempted the broad field of firearms and ammunition regulation.
+Courts have upheld several local firearms laws against preemption challenges and have found that the state has intended to occupy only limited areas of firearms regulation, such as the regulation of air guns.20 Thus, local governments in New York appear to have broad authority to regulate firearms and ammunition absent conflict with state law.

 2. States with provisions expressly preempting local regulation of one or more aspects of firearms or ammunition but otherwise permitting broad regulation of firearms and ammunition at the local level: California, Nebraska